artoman42/MLE_Homework_Artem_Hrachov/README.md

 docker run -dit inference_image
 ```
 After that ensure that you have your results in the `results` directory in your inference container.
-For moving results, you also need to create folder `models` on your machine manually.
+For moving results, you also need to create folder `results` on your machine manually(But if you run python script locally, it will be created automatically with python-script).
 Then, move the achieved results from the directory inside the Docker container `/app/results` to the local machine using:
 ```bash
 docker cp <container_id>:/app/results/<result_name>.csv ./results